vincentT360/python-ndn-interdomain-trust/README.md

 Note: Prefix interest does not seem to work, so when a PoR is created, you need to change the version number on line 136 of cascade_checker when fetching it

 Note: cascade_validator, keychainsqlite3, security_v2, validator are designed to replace the existing versions in the python-ndn library in order for this to work

+### Contributions
+1. Code for all the consumer and producer files.
+2. Modification of the cascade_validator, validator, keychainsqlite, and security_v2 files to support functionality for PoR certificate creation, signing, validating, fetching, and checking.
+3. Demonstration of successful instance of cross domain packet consumption using proposed changes.